 Example 1: An underage student has consumed several alcoholic drinks in a short time period and contacts an RA or JCUPD to receive medical attention after beginning to slur speech and lose the ability to walk normally.

 Example 2: An underage student has been drinking and was sexually assaulted and contacts an RA or JCUPD.

-In order to qualify for amnesty as a good Samaritan when offering help and assistance to others in crisis, the student rendering aid must do all of the following:
+In order to qualify for amnesty when offering help and assistance to others in crisis, the student rendering aid must do all of the following: